-In general, any financial settlement should be fair, and should give priority to the welfare and needs of any children.
-Behaving badly, or committing adultery, does not affect this.
-Behaviour may, of course, affect any agreement on who looks after any children and what contact the other partner is allowed.
+Very rarely.
+In general, any financial settlement should be fair and give priority to the welfare and needs of any children.
+Behaving badly or committing adultery does not affect this.
+Behaviour may, of course, affect any agreement over who looks after any children and what contact is allowed.

 It is usually best if you can negotiate a settlement prior to the divorce.
-The court can then be asked to make any relevant financial orders at the same time as the grant of the decree nisi.
-(The decree nisi is granted when the court agrees that grounds for divorce have been proven; however, there is a further delay until the ‘decree absolute’ finalises the divorce.)
+The court can then be asked to make any relevant financial orders at the same time as the granting of the decree nisi (when the court agrees that grounds for divorce have been proven, however, there is a further delay until the decree absolute finalises the divorce).

 Even so, any financial settlement should take into account the longer-term history of the marriage and future financial prospects.

-On the other hand, if your spouse does need maintenance while you are separated, it would normally be sensible to provide it.
+On the other hand, if your spouse needs maintenance while you are separated, it would normally be sensible to provide it.
 Failure to do so is likely to make your spouse more hostile towards you.

 Your spouse might apply to the court for an interim financial order requiring you to pay an appropriate level of maintenance.
 Both of these are likely to increase the overall level of ill feeling – and costs – in reaching a final agreement.